Service Submission

 Overview

 Service submission is a style of submission in which the submissive derives satisfaction chiefly from being useful to a dominant partner, attending to their comfort, preferences, and needs.
 The power exchange is enacted through helpfulness and devotion rather than through impact, discipline, or humiliation, with the act of serving itself as the central reward.
 Community members often distinguish the "service submissive" or "service sub" from submissives oriented primarily toward sensation, bondage, or pain.
+This article covers what sets service submission apart from other submissive styles, its roots in sexology and the leather scene, how it is practised, and the consent principles that keep it healthy.

 History & origins